Alex-D/Cookies-EU-banner/README.md

 ### Get the script

-You can use bower : `bower install cookies-cnil-banner --save`
+Use bower : `bower install cookies-cnil-banner --save`
 Or [download the latest version](https://github.com/Alex-D/cookies-cnil-banner/archive/master.zip).

 ### In your pages

-Insert the banner before all content at the beginning of the `<body>` element, with this IDs:
+Insert the banner before any content at the beginning of the `<body>` element, with these IDs:

 ```html
 <div id="cookies-cnil-banner" style="display: none;">